Do you have an outstanding fee? Check the Invoices page on your eStudentCentre now.

 You will only be required to apply for SA-HELP assistance once for a course of study.
-If you change providers, you will need to re-apply for SA-HELP.
+If you change courses or providers, you will need to re-apply for SA-HELP.
 If you are enrolled at two different providers, you will need to submit a form at each provider where you wish to use a SA-HELP loan to pay the student services and amenities fee.

 The answer depends on when you withdraw from your course unit.